SvenBunge/hs_kostalInverterModbusTCP/README.md

 4. Run the generator.pyc (`python2 ./generator.pyc hs_kostalInverterModbusTCP`)
 5. Import the module `release/14180_kostalInverterModbusTCP.hsl` into the Experte Software
 6. Use the module in your logic editor

+You can replace step 4 with the `./buildRelease.sh` script.
+With the help of the markdown2 python module (`pip install markdown2`) it creates the documentation and packages the `.hslz` file.
+This file is also installable in step 5 and adds the module documentation into the Experte-Tool.

 ## Libraries